Kennitos/CountriesImproved/README.md

 For example https://raw.githubusercontent.com/djaiss/mapsicon/master/europe/nl/1024.png

-- Wikipedia images for the map of countries
+-Wikipedia images for the map of countries
 The new datasource use MD5 encrytion for the string "{county_name}\_in\_{region}.svg" and uses the first two letters of that encryption:

--
+-Flags of countries were provide by the site: https://www.countryflags.io

 ### External components